Matix-Media/InstagramBot/README.md

 # InstagramBot
 Like random Posts for more Likes and Follower

-## Python 3, Requered Selenium and geckodriver
+## Python 3, requires Selenium and geckodriver
 https://github.com/mozilla/geckodriver/releases

 https://pypi.org/project/selenium/